gudiseva/stackedit/OTA-Ignite/Session 10 - Odd Enhancers.md

 #### Home Work
 Mark 1 Supply Zone and 1 Demand Zone on:
-* Century Textiles - assess trend on dly chard.
-Find the execution timeframe and mark 1 d and 1 s.
-Also, score odd enhancers
+- Century Textiles
+-- Assess trend on Daily chart
+-- Find the execution timeframe
+-- Score odd enhancers

 Analyse the trend on 75 min chart on Power Grid.
 What is the type of trade I am taking and mark 1 d and 1 s on the execution timeframe.
 Also, odd enhancers
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODAzNjQ1NTc3LDc4MDEzOTAyNiwtMTUwNj
-U4MjA5NV19
+eyJoaXN0b3J5IjpbMTQxNzIzMzMxMiw3ODAxMzkwMjYsLTE1MD
+Y1ODIwOTVdfQ==
 -->